-The Society bylaws provide for the establishment of awards to “reward the local circles for their adherence to national standards and for initiating activities that promote the O∆K Idea on campus as well as to recognize circles who sustain excellence over time.”
+The Omicron Delta Kappa Policies and Procedures Manual provides for the establishment of awards to “reward the local circles for their adherence to national standards and for initiating activities that promote the O∆K Idea on campus as well as to recognize circles who sustain excellence over time.”

-Each year the Membership and Circle Standards Committee reviews and approves awards.
-In June 2017, the Society Board of Directors, upon the recommendation or the Membership and Circle Standards Committee approved revisions to the Circle Recognition Awards and approved two new awards.
+Each year, the Mission Committee reviews and approves awards.
+In June 2017, revisions were approved for the Circle Recognition Awards program and two new awards were added.

 Circle of Distinction

-In addition to the basic expectations, this award honors circles that have completed at least three of the following:
+In addition to the Circle Minimum Standards, this award honors circles that have completed at least three of the following:

 - Selected and submitted the nomination for a Circle Leader of the Year

 - Sponsored a circle driven signature event on campus